lmsqueezy/laravel/README.md

 This package drew inspiration from [Cashier](https://github.com/laravel/cashier-stripe) which was created by [Taylor Otwell](https://twitter.com/taylorotwell).

 Lemon Squeezy for Laravel is maintained by [Dries Vints](https://twitter.com/driesvints).
-Any sponsorship to [help fund development](https://github.com/sponsors/driesvints) is greatly appreciated ❤️
+I maintain this in my free time so any sponsorship to [help fund development](https://github.com/sponsors/driesvints) is greatly appreciated ❤️

 We also recommend to read the Lemon Squeezy [docs](https://docs.lemonsqueezy.com/help) and [developer guide](https://docs.lemonsqueezy.com/guides/developer-guide).